kadiraio/kadiraio.github.io/_posts/academy/2014-04-21-getting-started-with-meteor-apm.md

 Adding Kadira support for your app is pretty simple.
 Simply add the kadira smart-package as follows:

     meteor add meteorhacks:kadira
-    # or if you've not yet migrated to Meteor 0.9 run following
+    # if you've not yet migrated to Meteor 0.9 run following
     # mrt add kadira

 Then configure your app by adding this code into any file in your app's server directory.